Parsa-Sedigh/mastering-postgres-francis/4-indexing.md

 But we get better perf especially for sorting, if we have that composite index.

-2 rules:
+If any of these are encountered, other dbs won't use the index after that, but pg continues to use the index but not traversing it, just scanning(which is not as efficient):
 1. left to right no skipping(technical name of this rule: left most prefix).
 Most btree impls, follow this rule.
 But There's a bit of a caveat with pg for this rule.
 Because pg has the ability to kinda skip.
-2. stops at the first range
+2. stops at the first range: still pg uses the index up until the first range cond is encountered.
+After that, it scans the index

 ```postgresql
 create index multi on users using btree (first_name, last_name, birthday);